okta/samples-blazor/web-assembly/hosted/okta-hosted-login/README.md

 ### Add your Okta configuration to the sample's appsettings

+#### Client

+Open the `appsettings.json` file located in the `wwwroot` folder and replace the Okta configuration placeholders with your with your configuration values from the [Okta Developer Console].

+#### Server

-Replace the okta configuration placeholders in the `appsettings.json` with your configuration values from the [Okta Developer Console].
-In this example, since you have two different projects, `Client` (`wwwroot > appsettings.json`)  and `Server`, you have two different `appsettings.json` files to configure.
+Open the `appsettings.json` and replace the Okta configuration placeholders with your with your configuration values from the [Okta Developer Console].

 ### Run again and try to sign in